kaiachain/kaia-docs/docs/learn/storage/aws-ami.md

 # Use AWS AMIs

 Kaia offers an AWS AMI ([Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) for Kaia endpoint nodes (EN).
 These AMIs are pre-installed with both the EN software and the chaindata, enabling users to quickly and conveniently launch a fully operational node.
-With Kaia's AMI, setting up a new endpoint node on demand becomes seamless, allowing for rapid scaling and simplifying the process of joining the Kaia network.
+With Kaia's AMI, setting up a new endpoint node on demand becomes seamless, allowing for simplifying the process of joining the Kaia network.

+## Why use AMI

+AMI offers a convenient way to launch a new Kaia EN.
+Also, as its chaindata is already set, you don't need extra disk storage to download and extract compressed chaindata.
+Additionally, using AMI is the only option to operate a new EN without full sync for some sync modes, such as archive mode or full mode without state migration (we only provide snapshot download for pruned chaindata).

 ## Types of EN AMIs